Bachelor of Communication – Public Relations

 For graduation purposes, Public Relations students are required to complete two, non-credit work experience terms.
 The first of these two work terms must be completed during the spring semester following six semesters of credit courses.
 The second work term is completed in the winter semester of the fourth year.
 These work experience opportunities provide students with valuable “hands-on” experience and allow them to put their academic education to work.

 - Both COMM 4890 and each work term are non-credit courses and have fees attached to them.
-Please consult the 2017/18 Fee Schedule for more information.
+Please consult the 2018/19 Tuition and Fee Schedules for more information.

 - You will be responsible for your own transportation costs to and from the work site.